jdidion/jdidion.github.io/_posts/2022-02-13-WordleStats.md

 ## Strategy 2: Maximize Green Tiles

 To maximize green tiles, we are not just interested in letter frequency, but specifically *positional* letter frequency, i.e. which letter is most likely in each of the 5 positions.
-Analyzing positinal letter frequency is (I think) more than we can do with linux command line tools, so instead I'll load the data into R and do my analysis there.
+Analyzing positional letter frequency is (I think) more than we can do with linux command line tools, so instead I'll load the data into R and do my analysis there.
 We can still stick with the command line thanks to the `Rscript` command.
-I'll be using the pipeline operator (`%>%`), which requires installing the `matrittr` library.
+I'll be using the pipeline operator (`%>%`), which requires installing the `magrittr` library.

 ```R
 > install.packages("magrittr")